NOALBS/nginx-obs-automatic-low-bitrate-switching/README.md

 ## How to run

-Run the node app by running: `node app`.
+Run the node app by running: `npm start`.
 Then stream to `rtmp://IPHERE/publish/live`

 ## Help i can't stream